Trump Says He'll Add 'A Few Countries' To Controversial U.S. Travel Ban

 Before the high court upheld Trump's travel ban, federal courts had put two early iterations of the ban on hold after lawsuits accused them of discriminating against majority-Muslim nations.
 In court filings, challengers to the prohibition pointed to Trump's numerous negative comments about Islam as proof of bias.

-After those setbacks, the Trump administration added North Korea and Venezuela to the travel ban list.
+The Trump administration then added North Korea and Venezuela to the travel ban list.
+The restrictions on Venezuela apply mainly to members of government agencies and their families.